Skip to main content

 As SQLite is a single-file database, please pay attention to the path of the database file when mounting it.
 JuiceFS supports both relative and absolute paths.

-The following command mounts the myjfs file system to the ~/jfs folder:
+To mount the myjfs file system to the ~/jfs folder, use the following command:

 juicefs mount sqlite3://myjfs.db ~/jfs